stumash/Algorithm_Notes/greedy/mst/mst.md

 ## Graph Properties About Cuts, Cycles and More

-Here's an interesting and (as you'll soon find) very useful fact: **all cutsets and cycles always share an even number of edges** (or none at all, but who cares about the trivial case).
+Here's an interesting and (as you'll soon find) very useful fact: **all cutsets and cycles pairs always share an even number of edges** (or none at all, but who cares about the trivial case).
 Not that this counts as proof, but here's an example of that being true.
 In the following picture, you will not be able to construct any cycles or cutsets for which this property does not hold.

 ![](cycle_cutset.png)